Beware High-Pressure Sales Tactics

 Beware Agents Urging You To Switch Annuities

 Some unscrupulous sellers use high-pressure sales pitches, seminars, and telemarketing.
 Beware of agents who “cold call” you, contact you repeatedly, offer “limited time offers,” show up without an appointment, or won’t meet with you if your family is present.
-California law protects you against these questionable sales tactics.
+California prohibits many of these kind of questionable approaches.
 See, e.g., Cal.
 Ins.
 Code § 789.10 (rules for home visits by agents).
 Beware of estate planning “seminars” that are actually designed to sell annuities.
 Beware of seminars that offer free meals or gifts.
 In the end, they are rarely free.
 Beware of agents who give themselves fake titles to enhance their credibility.

 Beware of High Surrender Charges